Skip to content

 Method Recommended For Difficulty Notes

-InkycalOS Lite (preconfigured) Raspberry Pi Zero / Zero W ⭐ Very Easy Fastest and most reliable method
+InkycalOS-Lite (preconfigured) Raspberry Pi Zero / Zero W ⭐ Very Easy Fastest and most reliable method

 Install on Raspberry Pi OS Full control, custom setups ⭐⭐ Medium Requires manual configuration